 Why is Admind striving for B Corp certification?

 We started thinking about B Corp during the pandemic.
 Krzysztof Langer, CEO of Admind, came up with the idea that in this difficult situation for everyone, we should push ourselves out of our comfort zones to take on more responsibility.
 This was met with great enthusiasm by our team.
-At this point, it’s worth noting that the idea to join B Corp certified brands, didn’t come out of anywhere.
+At this point, it’s worth noting that the idea to become Certified B Corporation, didn’t come out of anywhere.
 We didn’t start completely from a scratch.
 Social impact is really important for Admind, therefore various pro-environmental and pro-community initiatives have taken place many times.
 We wanted to expand on what we had already started.
 B Corp allows us to structure this and provide insights on how else we can become a force for good.
 So, this spring (2021) we entered the B Corp certification path.

 Start of the process

 The process starts with and is entirely based on the B Impact Assessment tool.
 It’s an extensive online form divided into 5 areas: governance, workers, community, environment, and customers.
 Each of them is full of questions about the company’s attitude and actions towards the specific subjects.
 The tool not only evaluates the answers provided but also reacts to them.
 For example, by adding additional questions or directly suggesting to take certain actions.
 Filling out such a form for the first time is a great way to discover where you are at, what your strengths are, and what you need to enhance.
 Completing the form is the first step, the next ones are the changing organizations in each of the five categories.